 The outside unit needs to be able to vent air in order to keep your system functioning as it should.
 If it can’t, then the results could cause components in your system to overheat.
 In some cases, safety features will shut the system down before that happens, but you’ll still need to address the problem before your system will function again.
 In other cases, there are no such features and your system runs the risk of destroying a key component, necessitating expensive repairs.

-Beyond that, nearby foliage runs the risk of dropping twigs, leaves and other detritus directly into the system: interfering with moving parts and possibly causing a breakdown in the worst circumstances.
-A trained technician can fish about any debris, but by pruning back nearby plant life, you can prevent the situation for arising in the first place.
+Beyond that, nearby foliage runs the risk of dropping twigs, leaves, and other detritus directly into the system: interfering with moving parts and possibly causing a breakdown in the worst circumstances.
+A trained technician can fish about any debris, but by pruning back nearby plant life, you can prevent the situation from arising in the first place.

 Call the pros at Intelligent Air Services to learn more!